Ministerial Statement on the Creation of a network of Marine Protected Areas

 The Department is working with key stakeholders to develop a coordinated Northern Ireland Marine Litter Strategy.

-Information on work on this project is available on our Marine Litter Page which can be accessed here Marine Litter Strategy
+Information on work on this project is available on our Marine Litter Page: Marine Litter Strategy

 Please go to this page to complete our survey on measures currently being undertaken to address the problem of marine litter and also measures you would like to see included within the strategy.